-I was amused when I passed police stations – looking like small garden potting sheds – around this most modern of cities, to see a sleeping officer on his table containing just one small folder and an envelope – no computer.
+I was amused when I passed police stations – looking like small garden potting sheds – in this most modern of cities, to see a sleeping officer on his table containing just one small folder and an envelope – no computer.
 Or when I passed three policeman in the street, crowded round, tackling the desperately grave problem of a woman with a punctured bicycle.

 And later, when I am a victim of crime myself, one slightly more serious than a slowly deflating bicycle tyre, it seems the whole of Tokyo’s municipal police force is sent to my ‘Leopalace’

 (Leopalaces are small, inner-city dwellings, that are a masterclass in micro-design.
 Sleeping, cooking and bathroom facilities all included in the dolls’ house-sized apartments, which the university has set me and my fellow teachers in – toilet with self-warming seat, speakers to play bursts of music to cover up any of your own, unwanted, sounds and buttons that spray warm water at all conceivable angles and speeds: I would be on it for hours).

 What I’m lead to believe must be the only burglar currently working in Japan had slipped through the open window of my Leopalace and helped himself to the 4000 Yen I have left lying about (about 20 English pounds – passport, credit card, laptop all remained resolutely untouched).